‘An accelerated cauldron of evolution’: Covid-19 patients with cancer, HIV, may play a role in emergence of variants

 ‘Harbinger’

 The case reports of persistent coronavirus in immunocompromised patients are eerily similar despite involving different underlying conditions, geographic locations, genders and ages.
-They include a man in his 70s in London with B cell lymphoma who experienced large shifts in the virus in his body after getting convalescent plasma therapy, who died on Day 102; a 73-year-old man seen at the University of Pittsburgh Medical Center, who had multiple myeloma and died on Day 74; a 45-year-old man in Boston with a disorder in which the immune system mistakenly attacks normal proteins in the blood who died on Day 154; a woman in her 70s in Munich with follicular lymphoma who died on Day 156; a 60-year-old man in Ann Arbor, Mich., with a different type of lymphoma who on Day 156 left the hospital for home hospice.
+They include a man in his 70s in London with B cell lymphoma who experienced large shifts in the virus in his body after getting convalescent plasma therapy and died on Day 102; a 73-year-old man seen at the University of Pittsburgh Medical Center, who had multiple myeloma and died on Day 74; a 45-year-old man in Boston with a disorder in which the immune system mistakenly attacks normal proteins in the blood who died on Day 154; a woman in her 70s in Munich with follicular lymphoma who died on Day 156; a 60-year-old man in Ann Arbor, Mich., with a different type of lymphoma who on Day 156 left the hospital for home hospice.

 There are also studies involving an adult with HIV, and of a child and a 21-year-old with leukemia who also were observed to have prolonged infection with mutating virus.

 William Hanage, an epidemiologist and evolutionary biologist with the Harvard T.H.
 Chan School of Public Health, said he has been struck by the “remarkable convergence” in the types of mutations in the case studies, suggesting they arose simultaneously in different hosts, in different parts of the world.
-He believes this is a strong indicator the changes are associated with properties of the virus that boost its survival — perhaps by elevating its ability to infect, replicate and evade efforts to slow it down.
+He believes this is a strong indicator that the changes are associated with properties of the virus that boost its survival — perhaps by elevating its ability to infect, replicate and evade efforts to slow it down.

 “It shows there is more than one way to skin a cat,” he said.
 “The fact that there is overlap indicates that the virus is finding the same solution” to challenges it encounters.

-In Boston, for example, one patient who was treated at Brigham and Women’s Hospital last summer developed both the B.1.1.7 variant, as well B. 1.351 which been found to be “markedly more resistant” to neutralization by convalescent plasma and vaccines, according to a paper published in Nature this month.
+In Boston, for example, one patient who was treated at Brigham and Women’s Hospital over the summer developed both the B.1.1.7 variant, as well B. 1.351, which been found to be “markedly more resistant” to neutralization by convalescent plasma and vaccines, according to a paper published in Nature this month.

-Jonathan Li, an infectious-disease specialist who is a co-author of the case study about the Boston patient, which was published as a letter in the New England Journal of Medicine, said he was surprised to find a host of new mutations — “more mutations than we have seen up to that point anywhere else.”
+Jonathan Li, an infectious-disease specialist and co-author of the case study about the Boston patient, which was published as a letter in the New England Journal of Medicine, said he was surprised to find a host of new mutations — “more mutations than we have seen up to that point anywhere else.”

 “Those were not present at the very beginning, but we saw them developing over time in front of our eyes,” he recalled.
 “This individual really was a harbinger of what was to come.”

 Similar mutations were seen about the same time approximately 575 miles away in Haidar’s patient at the University of Pittsburgh Medical Center.
-Haidar said that the emergence of these variants in so many different places is likely not a coincidence.
+Haidar said that the emergence of these variants in so many different places is unlikely to be a coincidence.

 “Our minds were blown,” he recalled.

-Pollack, a co-author of the study on the London patient, said the fact most of the people described in the case studies died is “obviously worrisome.”
+Pollack, a co-author of the study on the London patient, said the fact that most of the people described in the case studies died is “obviously worrisome.”

-As he sequenced 23 samples taken from the 70-year old man with b-cell lymphoma, he recalled watching in distress as the genetic code of the pathogen evolved.
+As he sequenced 23 samples taken from the 70-year-old man with B-cell lymphoma, he recalled watching in distress as the genetic code of the pathogen evolved.

 As the virus copied itself, new mutations arose, Pollack said.
 But as soon as one became dominant, it was pushed aside by another one more powerful, in eight cycles of one-upmanship until the patient — who at a few points had been so well doctors hoped he might recover — was dead.